-This vehicle is not designed to be driven on public roads or highways.
-It is available in maximum designed speeds ranging from 7 to 15 mph.
+These vehicles are not designed to be driven on public roads or highways.
+They are available in maximum designed speeds ranging from 7 to 16 mph.
 Do not exceed the maximum designed speed.
 Exceeding the maximum designed speed may result in steering difficulty, motor damage, and/or loss of control.
 Do not exceed locally imposed speed limits.
-Do not tow at more than 5 mph.
+Do not tow this vehicle at more than 5 mph.